WholeWheatLemon/WholeWheatLemon/README.md

-hi im ollie
+hi im ollie!
-nowadays i mostly do godot dev as well as art stuff such as character design
+nowadays i mostly do godot dev as well as art stuff like character design